Risk Factors Dashboard

 Our insurance coverage may be inadequate to cover all significant risk exposures.

 We will be exposed to particular and heightened liabilities as a result of the products we provide.
 As our products are intended to be ingested by natural persons, we have a heightened level of liability because a problem with our product is more likely to cause injury than many other consumer products.
 In addition, seafood in particular has a higher risk of contamination or causing food-borne illness than many other types of foods.
 While we intend to maintain insurance, the amount of our insurance coverage may not be adequate to cover all claims or liabilities, and we may be forced to bear substantial costs resulting from risks and uncertainties of our business.
-While we intend to maintain insurance for certain risks, the amount of our insurance coverage may not be adequate to cover all claims or liabilities, and we may be forced to bear substantial costs resulting from risks and uncertainties of our business.
 It is also not possible to obtain insurance to protect against all operational risks and liabilities.
 The failure to obtain adequate insurance coverage on terms favorable to us, or at all, could have a material adverse effect on our business, financial condition, and results of operations.
 We do not have any business interruption insurance.
 Any business disruption or natural disaster could result in substantial costs and diversion of resources.

 Our margins fluctuate, which leads to further uncertainty in our profitability model.